 Answer: These are key dates to remember with regards to pricing changes, late fees, rosters and scheduling.
 For example, the Late Registration Fee date only matters if there are still spots available.
 Often registration is not open at this point because the tournament has hit its cap so late fees never come in to play.
 Your best bet is if you know you are going to play, register your team now and don’t take any chances.

-Scheduling the NPI is a difficult and time consuming effort.
-With nearly 150 teams, 19 courts, over 100 officials and a four game guarantee in a limited amount of time, scheduling is similar to trying to solve a Rubics Cube combined with a 3D version of Tetris.
+Scheduling the NPI is a difficult and time-consuming effort.
+With over 160 teams, 22 courts, over 100 officials and a four-game guarantee in a limited amount of time, scheduling is similar to trying to solve a Rubiks Cube combined with a 3D version of Tetris.
 But we love doing it!

 Scheduling requests can be made at the time of your team’s registration.
 Scheduling requests are given priority based on the order that teams register (information filled out and paid for).
 In other words, the earlier you register, the more likely you are to get your request fulfilled.
 Click here to register.